rnevius/wordpress-menu-item-visibility-by-user-role/README.md

-# Menu Item Visibility Control
+# Restricted Menu Items

-A simple plugin to allow WordPress Admin users to limit the visibility of individual menu items to specific user roles.
+A simple plugin to allow WordPress Admin users to restrict the visibility of individual menu items to specific user roles.